 Claims Overview

-In general how the system works is that providers add chart items to client's charts and then digitally signs them.
-At that point administrators finalize the chart items and (basically) shortly afterwards a claim is generated for each chart item.
+In general how the system works is that providers add chart items to client's charts and then they digitally sign them.
+At that point administrators finalize the chart items and shortly afterwards (depending on how the organization is configured) a claim is generated for each chart item.
 Claims start out in Posted status, and then progress to Submitted, Tentative, and then Final.
-If the payer does not pay the expected amount the claim goes to Exception instead of Tentative.
+If the payer does not pay the expected amount the claim initially goes to Exception instead of Tentative.
 Since private payers (not OKHCA MCO payers) are billed much more than is expected to be paid, those claims always go to Exception instead of Tentative.

 Posted claims have not been sent to the payer yet.
 Most folks have billing set to happen automatically so therefore most of the time there should be few or no claims in Posted.
 The most common reason for claims being Posted is the system is waiting to combine several rebilled claims into one batch.
 The next most common (but very rare) reason is the system isn't sure what to do with the claim, so it sets it as Posted to attract attention.
 Therefore if a claim sits in Posted overnight then you should contact customer support and tell us about it.

-Submitted claims have been sent to the payer, and while we might have received an acknowledgement, we haven't received a definitive yes or no yet.
+Submitted claims have been sent to the payer, and while we might have received an acknowledgement, we haven't received a definitive approval or denial yet.
 The main issue with Submitted is we should hear back from the payer within a few weeks, so if the billed date on a Submitted claim is more than a month ago then you need to do something about it.
 You should have automatic electronic remittances working which will help prevent this from happening.
 Failing that you should manually download and import electronic remittances into ChartCaddy from the payers regularly.
 Failing that you should manually verify that the payer received the claim and is in fact taking their sweet time processing it.
 There have been reports, especially with the OKHCA MCO payers, where we get an acknowledgement that the claim was received but then the payer swears they never got it.
-In that case there is not much you can do about it but rebill the claim, but I wouldn't mass rebill all of them.
-I would rebill one or two first and work with the payer to make sure they got those, and then rebill the rest.
+In that case there is not much you can do about it but rebill the claim, but you should rebill one or two first and work with the payer to make sure they got those, and then rebill the rest.

 Exception claims are where the payer denied, underpaid, or overpaid the claim.
 For each claim you have to figure out what the problem is, whether it can be fixed, and whether or not it is worth the effort to fix it.
 If it is something on your end you can try fixing the chart item (if necessary) and then rebill the claim item.
 If it is something on the payer's end then you need to talk to them.
 Your basic options are to rebill the claim to try again, or to get the due amount to zero by adding a payment, adjustment, and/or write off.
+It is very difficult to get paid for services performed more than 180 days in the past, so it is probably best to just write off any exceptions older than that.
+Once a payer pays anything it is usually all they will ever pay for that claim item, so it is probably best to just write those off as well.
 Once the due amount of a claim is zero it's status automatically changes to Tentative.
 Claims will sit in Exception until they are manually processed.
 Ideally administrators should resolve all exceptions on a weekly basis.